tytso/xfstests-bld/Documentation/building-xfstests.md

 * The (shared) libraries used for linking the executables

 In practice, the largest impact will be the compiler toolchain; and on the x86 platform, whether 32-bit or 64-bit binaries are generated.

+The subsections listed below are optional, in that if you are only interested in building 64-bit x86 binaries to be run on a 64-bit x86 kernel, you can probably use your desktop Linux environment to build the xfstests.tar.gz file.
+However, there reasons why you may want to use a more sophisticated way of building xfstests.

-By default xfstests-bld will link the binaries statically to avoid problems between the build environment and the runtime environment.
+For example, by default xfstests-bld will link the binaries statically to avoid problems between the build environment and the runtime environment.
 However, statically linked binaries are significantly larger.
-Using a chroot environment to guarantee that the runtime and build environments are in sync makes it safe to use dynamically linked executables.
+Using a chroot environment to guarantee that the runtime and build environments are in sync results in substantial space savings (almost an order of magnitude) since it becomes safe to use dynamically linked executables.

-The xfstests-bld infrastructure can also use an non-standard compiler toolchain without needing an entirely separate build environment.
-This can be useful for cross compilation.

 ### Building in a chroot environment